mjneary10/shaunagra-test/content/cards/condolence/sympathy-card-dad-blue-butterfly-simple-and-elegant.md

 description = "This Dad sympathy card for the mourning of a father says (Sorry for the loss of your Dad / Father, Thinking of You).
 It has an elegant butterfly design on the front.
 It has a blue watercolour at the back of the design.
 You may like to choose the feather design option either."
 +++

+This Dad sympathy card for the mourning of a father says (Sorry for the loss of your Dad / Father, Thinking of You).
+It has an elegant butterfly design on the front.
+It has a blue watercolour at the back of the design.
+You may like to choose the feather design option either.